cozis/BlogTech/README.md

 # BlogTech

-BlogTech is a static file server and file upload utiliy for easy website management.
-It supports authenticated PUT/DELETE requests, automatic HTTPS certificate generation via the built-in ACME client.
+BlogTech is a single-executable toolkit for managing small to medium websites written (mostly) from scratch.
+It supports HTTP, HTTPS, setups with multiple certificates, authenticated PUT/DELETE requests, an ACME client for the automatic issuance of certificates, and a client to manage files on remote instances.

 ## Quick Start